Pulling Target to Source: A New Perspective on Domain Adaptive Semantic Segmentation

 \section{Abstract}

-Domain adaptive semantic segmentation aims to transfer knowledge from a labeled source domain to an unlabeled target domain.
-However, existing methods primarily focus on directly learning qualified target features, making it challenging to guarantee their discrimination in the absence of target labels.
+Domain-adaptive semantic segmentation aims to transfer knowledge from a labeled source domain to an unlabeled target domain.
+However, existing methods primarily focus on directly learning categorically discriminative target features for segmenting target images, which is challenging in the absence of target labels.
 This work provides a new perspective.
-We observe that the features learned with source data manage to keep categorically discriminative during training, thereby enabling us to implicitly learn adequate target representations by simply \textbf{pulling target features close to source features for each category}.
-To this end, we propose \method, which we interpret as a form of pulling Target to Source for Domain Adaptation, encouraging the model in learning similar cross-domain features.
+We observe that the features learned with source data manage to keep categorically discriminative during training, thereby enabling us to implicitly learn adequate target representations by simply \textit{pulling target features close to source features for each category}.
+To this end, we propose \method, which encourages the model to learn similar cross-domain features.
 Also, considering the pixel categories are heavily imbalanced for segmentation datasets, we come up with a dynamic re-weighting strategy to help the model concentrate on those underperforming classes.
 Extensive experiments confirm that \method learns a more discriminative and generalizable representation, significantly surpassing the state-of-the-art.
-We further show that our method is quite qualified for the domain generalization task, verifying its domain-invariant property. \footnote{Code will be made publicly available.}
+We further show that \method is quite qualified for the domain generalization task, verifying its domain-invariant property. \keywords{Domain Adaptation \and Semantic Segmentation}